What should Japan do?

 Enhance its NDC to be 1.5 degree aligned by COP27:

-• Revise 2030 NDC to 62% and be clearer about the tangible transition pathway and market signals
+• Revise 2030 NDC to increase ambition and be clearer about the tangible transition pathway and market signals

-• Stop investing and subsidizing advanced fossil technology, especially fossil ammonia and hydrogen for thermal power sector and commit to phase out coal.
+• Stop investing and subsidizing advanced fossil technology, especially fossil ammonia and hydrogen co-firing for electricity sector

-• Set higher target for renewables by 2030, and conduct market reform to remove barriers for accelerating RE introduction.
+• Increase 2030 renewable target to more than 50%, and conduct market reform to remove barriers for accelerating RE introduction.

 2